 II.
-President of the General Assembly, Deputy President of the General Assem bly, President of the Security Council, the Human Rights Council, the ECO SOC, Chairs of the Committees.
+President of the General Assembly, Deputy President of the General Assembly, Chairs and Presidents of the Committees

 In addition to exercising the powers conferred upon them elsewhere in these rules, the Chairs, including the Presidents, set the agenda for their respective Assemblies, declare the opening and closing of each meeting, decide on the debating order of Resolutions and direct discussions.
 They shall ensure compliance with the Rules of Procedure, accord the right to speak, put questions to the vote and announce decisions.
 They shall rule on points of order and subject to these rules, have complete control of the proceedings of the Assembly and over the maintenance of order at formal meetings.
 They may propose limitations of debate time, a limitation on the number of times each Delegate may speak on any question and on the closure of debate.
 They may also propose the adjournment of the meeting or the adjournment of the debate on the item under discussion.
 Furthermore, they have the authority over the participants in their respective Committee and venue.
 Decisions made by the Chairs and Presidents may be overruled by any member of the Secretariat, though they are primarily answerable to the President of the General Assembly and his Deputy.